-Students who fail to meet satisfactory academic progress as defined by the Academic Progress Table will be placed on Academic Probation.

-Students placed on Academic Probation receive a letter from the Dean of Student Support and Success informing them of their academic standing and the requirements that must be met to register for the next semester.
+Students who fail to meet satisfactory academic progress as defined by the Academic Progress Table will be placed on Academic Probation with a hold on their account.
+Additionally, students who are exhibiting poor academic achievement by receiving an excess of "W," "Y," "Z," "F" or "I" grades may be placed on Academic Probation, as determined by the Dean of Academic Support and Success.
+Students placed on Academic Probation receive an email from the Dean of Student Support and Success informing them of their academic standing and the requirements that must be met in order to register for the next semester.
+The student must complete an academic success plan and return the document to the Dean of Academic Support and Success.